You have how many tabs open?

 With endless essays, recipes, tip sheets, profiles, and articles at our fingertips, it’s easy to end up with too much to view.

 Chances are, you have too many tabs open.
 Instead of focusing on one thing, your brain is rapidly switching between tasks or looking for a distraction.
+This can quickly lead to fatigue or burnout!

+You may have what we call, browser distraction.
 Discovery is fun, but there’s a way to make it a little less…messy.

 Here are a few ways to make sense of the chaos.